atinesh-s/CCDE/README.md

 ## Cooperative Coevolution
 Cooperative Coevolution (CC) framework [1] is a "divide and conquer" based method which is widely used in the field of Large Scale Global Optimization Problem (LSGO).
-It breaks problem dimension into small sub-problems and are evolved them separately.
+It breaks problem dimension into small sub-problems and evolve them separately.
 Sub-problem collaboration occurs only during function evaluation.

 ## Base Oprimizer
 [Differential Evolution](http://yarpiz.com/231/ypea107-differential-evolution)